 How does someone join Our Saviour’s Lutheran Church?

-Baptized adults who wish to become members of Our Saviour’s are invited to attend one of the three New Member Orientations held each year.
+Baptized adults who wish to become members of Our Saviour’s are invited to attend one of the three New Member Class held each year.
 We encourage everyone to participate in this informal class so they know where Our Saviour’s stands on important issues, get a good introduction or review of the basics, and have the opportunity to ask questions.
 If you are a member of a Lutheran church somewhere else, this requires a letter of transfer.
 If you were confirmed in a Lutheran church but your membership is not current, we will include you by reaffirmation.
 If you have never been confirmed in a Lutheran church, you are required to attend the New Member Orientation.

 Find out more about membership at Become a Member.